learn-co-curriculum/reading-ios-xcode-overview/README.md

 ## Xcode Anatomy 101

-**Note:** *If this is your first time using Xcode and would like a sample project to explore, go ahead and fork, clone, and open the lab in next the lesson titled* Your-First-NSLog.
+**Note:** *If this is your first time using Xcode and would like a sample project to explore, go ahead and fork, clone, and open the lab in the "Objective-C fundamentals" lesson titled* Your-First-NSLog.

 In addition to the typically-placed application Toolbar, Xcode has four main workspace windows.
 These are, in clockwise rotation from the left: